‘RHOBH’s’ Dorit Kemsley Rocks Yellow Bikini In Baha Mar

 — QUEEN OF THE DAMNED (@Jasminelennard) August 17, 2018

 Meanwhile, the Housewives are living it up in the tropical paradise.
-In addition to Richards and Kemsley, fan favorites including Lisa Vanderpump, Kyle Richards, and Teddi Mellencamp, Lisa Rinna, and Erika Girardi are present.
+In addition to Richards and Kemsley, fan favorites including Lisa Vanderpump, Kyle Richards, Teddi Mellencamp, Lisa Rinna, and Erika Girardi are present.